Lower Back Pain

 How to stop back or neck pain when reading

-A physiotherapists general advice tends to be the same ….bodies love to move!
+As physiotherapists our general advice tends to be the same ….bodies love to move!
 Your physiotherapist will typically recommend frequent position changes regardless of the type of activity you are performing – reading is no different!
 It’s easy to get caught up in a story when reading, only to re-emerge from your book to find stiffness in your neck or back.
 Holding one type of position for a prolonged period of time can lead to discomfort (we’ve all felt that after a long time sitting at a desk, a long drive/flight, or when we stay standing all day).

 As a lifelong reader (who likes to read for long periods at a time 😉), I like to change my position around to avoid feeling stiff or developing strain in my body.